Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 4. Select to "start with an Empty job"

-5. Leave the name as "azure-devops-aks-CI"
+5. Leave the name as "kubernetes-hackfest-CI"

-6. Change the Agent queue to use the "Hosted Ubuntu 1604"
+6. Change the Agent pool to use the "Hosted Ubuntu 1604"

-7. Click the plus sign by Phase 1 to add a task
+7. Click the plus sign by "Agent job 1" to add a task

 8. Search tasks for "Azure" and add the Azure CLI task